Valuative invariants for large classes of matroids: Applications to basic valuative invariants

 where $a = n-h-k+r$, $b=h-r$ and $m = \min(h,k)-r$.
 Here we use the convention that $\binom{\alpha}{\beta}=0$ whenever $\alpha<\beta$ or $\alpha < 0$. \end{lemma}

-The preceding formula deserves a comment.
-Although it is compact and allows us to use a computer to calculate the Ehrhart polynomial of a cuspidal matroids without actually constructing the polytope, it has a significant drawback.
-The variable $t$ appears as the upper limit of the indices in the first sum.
+The variable $t$ appears in the upper limit of the indices in the first sum.
 This means that for the computation of the coefficients of $\ehr(\LL_{r,k,h,n},t)$ one has to use Lagrange's interpolation or another method.
+Moreover, Fan and Li conjecture that cuspidal matroids have Ehrhart polynomials with positive coefficients \cite[Conjecture~1.6]{fan-li}.
+This is related to another conjecture by Ferroni, Jochemko, and Schr\"oter \cite[Conjecture~6.1]{ferroni-jochemko-schroter} on positroids.

-In \cite[Corollary 5.3]{hanely}, a simplification of the above formula is obtained when $r=k-1$, thus getting rid of the variable $t$ in the upper limit.
-It is a challenging problem to reduce the formula of Lemma~\ref{lemma:ehr-for-cuspidal} to an ``honest'' polynomial.
-In particular, by \cite[Conjecture 6.1]{ferroni-jochemko-schroter} since cuspidal matroids are lattice path matroids (and thus, isomorphic to a positroid), we expect the coefficients of $\ehr(\LL_{r,k,h,n},t)$ to be positive.
+In \cite[Corollary~5.3]{hanely}, a simplification of the above formula is obtained in the case in which $r=k-1$, thus getting rid of the variable $t$ in the upper limit.

-A conclusion we obtain from Theorem \ref{thm:main} and the existence of compact expressions for all cuspidal and uniform matroids, is the following.